Felony murder rule

 The rule of felony murder is a legal doctrine in some common law jurisdictions that broadens the crime of murder: when someone is killed (regardless of intent to kill) in the commission of a dangerous or enumerated crime (called a felony in some jurisdictions), the offender, and also the offender's accomplices or co-conspirators, may be found guilty of murder.

-The concept of felony murder originates in the rule of transferred intent, which is older than the limit of legal memory.
+The concept of felony murder originates in the rule of transferred intent.
 In its original form, the malicious intent inherent in the commission of any crime, however trivial, was considered to apply to any consequences of that crime regardless of intent.

 History

 While there is debate about the original scope of the rule, modern interpretations typically require that the offence be an inherently dangerous one, or one committed in an obviously dangerous manner.
 For this reason, the felony murder rule is often justified by its supporters as a means of deterring dangerous felonies.

 According to some commentators, the common law rule dates to the twelfth century and took its modern form in the eighteenth century.
 The modern conception of the felony murder rule arose in 1716, with William Hawkins' Treatise of Pleas of the Crown, during his work on English criminal law.
 Hawkins reasoned that malice was implicit in a crime that "necessarily tends to raise Tumults and Quarrels, and consequently cannot but be attended with the danger of personal hurt."
 Thus, "this rule should extend to killings in the course of felonies à fortiori."